red6/dmn-check/README.md

                     </excludes>
                 </configuration>

+### Standalone usage

+To use `dmn-check` without or outside of a Maven project you can invoke it in the following way

+        mvn de.red6-es:dmn-check:check-dmn

 ## Validations

 The following subsections describe the available validations in detail.
 The DMN decision tables used in this section are derived from an example on [camunda.org](https://camunda.org/).
 Inputs are marked with `(I)` and outputs with `(O)` in the table headers.